StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/tensorflow-model-mlflow.md

 ## Step 4: Train-Test Split

-Before we train the model, we will split the dataset into training and testing sets:
+Before we train the model, split the dataset into training and testing sets:

 ```python
 from sklearn.model_selection import train_test_split